IBM/watson-waste-sorter/README.md

 # Troubleshooting

+- To clean up, simply simple delete your mobile app and run `cf delete watson-waste-sorter` to delete your server.

 ## Privacy Notice

 If using the Deploy to IBM Cloud button some metrics are tracked, the following information is sent to a [Deployment Tracker](https://github.com/IBM/metrics-collector-service) service on each deployment: